mna/0value/posts/build a restful API with Martini.md

 Let's skip over the `MapEncoder` middleware for now, we'll come back to it in a minute.
 The next step is to setup the routes, and martini provides a nice clean way to do this.
 It supports placeholders for parameters, and you can even throw some regular expressions in there, that's how the path will end up anyway.
 The second parameter to the `Get, Post, Put` and co. is the handler to call for this route.
 Many handlers can be passed on the same route definition (this is a variadic parameter), and they will be executed in order, until one of them writes a response.

 Then we define a global dependency.
-This is a very neat feature of martini, it supports global- and request-scoped dependencies, and when it encounters a handler (middleware function or route handler) that asks for a parameter of that type, the dependency injector will feed it the right value.
+This is a very neat feature of martini (wait, or is it [*icky*][icky] ? :-), it supports global- and request-scoped dependencies, and when it encounters a handler (middleware function or route handler) that asks for a parameter of that type, the dependency injector will feed it the right value.
 In this case, `m.MapTo()` maps the `db` package variable (the instance of our in-memory database) to the `DB` interface that we defined earlier.
-This is great for testing with mocks, or to dynamically feed different implementations of an interface, as we'll see with the `MapEncoder` middleware.
+This particular case doesn't get much added value versus using the thread-safe, package-global `db` variable directly, but in other cases (like the encoder, see below) it can prove very useful.

 The syntax for the second parameter may seem weird, it is just converting `nil` to the pointer-to-DB-interface type, because all the injector needs is the type to map the first parameter to.

 ## The MapEncoder middleware